-- 5. Employees who begin their shifts and are subsequently relieved of duty due to the above reasons shall be paid a minimum of four hours, and for hours actually worked beyond four hours, computed to the nearest one-quarter hour. - 6.
-Work schedules: 1) On operations conducted at remote locations where replacements are not readily available, or on operations involving changes in shifts, or when other unusual circumstances warrant, the appointing officer with the approval of the Civil Service Commission, may arrange work schedules averaging five (5) days per week over a period of time, but consisting of more than five (5) consecutive days per week with the accumulation of normal days off to be taken at a later date.
-Such schedules shall be the normal work schedules for such operations. - 127.
-7. Citywide Voluntary Reduced Work Week: Employees in any classification, upon the recommendation of the appointing officer and subject to the approval of the Human Resources Director, may voluntarily elect to work a reduced work week for a specified period of time.
+4. Employees who begin their shifts and are subsequently relieved of duty due to the above reasons shall be paid a minimum of four hours, and for hours actually worked beyond four hours, computed to the nearest one-quarter hour.

+5. Work schedules: 1) On operations conducted at remote locations where replacements are not readily available, or on operations involving changes in shifts, or when other unusual circumstances warrant, the appointing officer with the approval of the Civil Service Commission, may arrange work schedules averaging five (5) days per week over a period of time, but consisting of more than five (5) consecutive days per week with the accumulation of normal days off to be taken at a later date.
+Such schedules shall be the normal work schedules for such operations.

+6. Citywide Voluntary Reduced Work Week: Employees in any classification, upon the recommendation of the appointing officer and subject to the approval of the Human Resources Director, may voluntarily elect to work a reduced work week for a specified period of time.
 Such reduced work week shall not be less than twenty (20) hours per week nor less than three (3) continuous months during the fiscal year.
-Pay, Vacation, Holidays and Sick Pay shall be reduced in accordance with such reduced work week. - 8.
-Voluntary Time off Program.
+Pay, Vacation, Holidays and Sick Pay shall be reduced in accordance with such reduced work week.

+- 7. Voluntary Time off Program.
 The mandatory furlough provisions of the CSC Rules shall not apply to covered employees. - a) General Provisions:

-Upon receipt of a projected deficit notice from the Controller, an appointing officer shall attempt to determine, to the extent feasible and with due consideration for the time constraints which may exist for eliminating the pr ojected deficit, the interest of employees within the ap pointing g officer 's ju risdiction in taking unpa aid perso onal tin ne off o n a volui ntary basis.
+Upon receipt of a projected deficit notice from the Controller, an appointing officer shall attempt to determine, to the extent feasible and with due consideration for the time constraints which may exist for eliminating the projected deficit, the interest of employees within the appointing officer's jurisdiction in taking unpaid personal time off on a voluntary basis.

-130. The appointing officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
+The appointing officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
 The decision of the appointing officer shall be final except in cases where requests for voluntary time off in excess of ten (10) working days are denied.

-- b) Restrictions of Use of Paid Time Off While On Voluntary Time Off: - 131.(1)All voluntary unpaid time off granted pursuant to this section shall be without pay. - (2) Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved. - c) Duration and Revocation of Voluntary Unpaid Time Off:
+- b) Restrictions of Use of Paid Time Off While On Voluntary Time Off: - (1) All voluntary unpaid time off granted pursuant to this section shall be without pay.

+- (2) Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved. - c) Duration and Revocation of Voluntary Unpaid Time Off: